bcgov/designatedlands/README.md

     Running the container like this:

-    - allows you to connect to it on port 5433 from localhost or 127.0.0.1
+    - allows you to connect to it on port 5432 from localhost or 127.0.0.1
     - names the container dlpg

     Note that `designatedlands.py` uses the above database credentials as the default.
 If you need to change these (for example, changing the port to avoid conflicting with a system installation), modify the `db_url` parameter in the config file you supply to designatedlands (see below).

     As long as you don't remove this container, it will retain all the data you put in it.
-If you have shut down Docker or the container, you can start it up again with this command:

-          $ docker start dlpg

 ## Usage